lcwheeler/dissertation/README.md

 &copy; 2017 Lucas Clayton Wheeler

-To render a PDF version download and uncompress the .zip archive.
-Navigate to the /dissertation directory and run the following command:
+To render a PDF version clone the dissertation repo.
+Navigate to the dissertation repo directory and run the following command:

 ```pdflatex main.tex```